roukell/fruits-ecom/README.md

   * MIT

   ## Contributing
-  This app is contributed by Melody Lo and Trilogy Education Services.
+  This app is contributed by Melody Lo.

   ## Questions